rjcohn/alexa-pymyq/README.md

 Look for an update to this code or possibly to [PyMyQ](https://github.com/arraylabs/pymyq>) if this is the problem.

-To see logs, go to your lambda function in the AWS Console and click Monitor.
+To see lambda logs, go to your lambda function in the AWS Console and click Monitor.
 From there, you can look at CloudWatch metrocis or go directly to the logs.

 You can also go to Alexa console and test commands by clicking on the Test tab.